riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 With this, you should now have a working development setup!
 See [above][testing-miri] for how to proceed working with the Miri driver.

-### Miri `-Z` flags and environment variables
-[miri-flags]: #miri--z-flags-and-environment-variables

-Several `-Z` flags are relevant for Miri:

-* `-Zmiri-seed=<hex>` is a custom `-Z` flag added by Miri.
-It enables the interpreted program to seed an RNG with system entropy.
-Miri will keep an RNG on its own that is seeded with the given seed, and use that to generate the "system entropy" that seeds the RNG(s) in the interpreted program.
-  **NOTE**: This entropy is not good enough for cryptographic use!
-Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
-* `-Zmiri-disable-validation` disables enforcing the validity invariant, which is enforced by default.
-This is mostly useful for debugging; it means Miri will miss bugs in your program.
-However, this can also help to make Miri run faster.
-* `-Zmir-opt-level` controls how many MIR optimizations are performed.
-Miri overrides the default to be `0`; be advised that using any higher level can make Miri miss bugs in your program because they got optimized away.
-* `-Zalways-encode-mir` makes rustc dump MIR even for completely monomorphic functions.
-This is needed so that Miri can execute such functions, so Miri sets this flag per default.

-Moreover, Miri recognizes some environment variables:

-* `MIRI_LOG`, `MIRI_BACKTRACE` control logging and backtrace printing during
-  Miri executions, also [see above][testing-miri].
-* `MIRI_SYSROOT` (recognized by `cargo miri` and the test suite) indicates the sysroot to use.
-To do the same thing with `miri` directly, use the `--sysroot` flag.
-* `MIRI_TEST_TARGET` (recognized by the test suite) indicates which target architecture to test against.  `miri` and `cargo miri` accept the `--target` flag for the same purpose.

 ## Contributing and getting help